|Country Information & Lifestyle|

 The town of Spittal an der Drau is often used by visitors as a gateway to Lake Millstatter See, the second largest lake in Carinthia, and only 4 km from the town.
 You can enjoy a boat trip on the lake and in Millstatt see the famous Seeboden Bay monastery which has a farm dating from 1638 where the fishermen could smoke the catch of the day.
 It is now a museum.

 Spittal an der Drau has one of Austria's most impressive Renaissance castles, Schloss Porcia castle, built in the 15th century by Gabriel de Salamanca.
 Legend has it that she killed a peasant and since her death she has haunted the castle.
-In the summer concerts and theater performances take place.
+In the summer concerts and theatre performances take place.
 Take the goldeckbahn cable car or chair lift up Goldeck Mountain, which operates for skiers in the winter and hikers in the summer.

 The town of Friesach transforms into a medieval market every August with knights and ladies strolling the cobbled streets.
-Story has it that Richard the Lionheart traveled via Friesach on his way back from the Crusade in 1192 before he was imprisoned by the Duke of Austria.
+Story has it that Richard the Lionheart travelled via Friesach on his way back from the Crusade in 1192 before he was imprisoned by the Duke of Austria.
 Strolling around the town you will find many buildings from pre-1500 as well as parts of medieval fortifications.

 In the Nock mountains, located in Carinthia, grows a worldwide unique medical plant.
 Its special scent and its exceptional healing power can be discovered by hikers strolling in the mountains.
 Those who are looking for the Speik have to climb high in the mountains leaving the tree line of the Carinthian Alps far behind.
 It can be found at 1800 meters above sea level in the Biospharenpark Nock mountain.